is-a-dev/docs/src/guides/bsky-handle.md

 ## Configuration

 After your pull request has been merged, repeat steps 1-5 and press the `Verify DNS Record` button.
 If it shows any error such as `Failed to verify handle.
-Please try again.`, try waiting a few minutes (sometimes up to 24 hours) as the DNS might not have propagated yet.
+Please try again.`, try waiting a few minutes (sometimes up to 24 hours) as the DNS records may not have propagated yet.